GabeStah/gremlin-chaos-monkey/src/alternatives/private-cloud/index.md

 Gremlin's [Failure as a Service][#gremlin-failure-as-a-service] locates weaknesses in your private cloud architecture before they cause problems.
 Gremlin makes Chaos Engineering simple, safe, and secure, improving your private cloud's stability and resilience.
 You can begin executing Chaos Experiments in just a few minutes by [signing up][#gremlin-account-signup] for an account and [installing Gremlin][#gremlin-installation].
 Gremlin can perform a variety of attacks against every major type of private cloud infrastructure including Linux, Docker, Kubernetes, OpenStack, VMware, and many more.

-Check out [this tutorial][#gremlin-installation] to learn how to install Gremlin and start Chaos Engineering your private cloud today.
+Check out [these tutorials][#gremlin-installation] to learn how to install Gremlin and start Chaos Engineering your private cloud today.

 ## Muxy

 [Muxy](https://github.com/mefellows/muxy) is an open-source tool written in Go that allows you to tamper with network traffic at the transport, TCP, or HTTP protocol layers of your systems.
 In can simulate real-world network connectivity problems and can also be extended with plugins via the [Plugo](https://github.com/mefellows/plugo) interface.

-Muxy is configured through a YAML file that defines an number of `proxy` and `middleware` blocks.
+Muxy is configured through a YAML file that defines a number of `proxy` and `middleware` blocks.

 1. Start by installing Muxy with `go get`.